MC5: 1972–1991: Disbandment and post-break up

-1992–2024: Reunions, final years, and Heavy Lifting

 The first public reunion of the band after their recording years as a group was as a four-piece, at a performance celebrating the life of the late Rob Tyner, a concert event at the State Theatre in Detroit on February 22, 1992.
 The event was heavily attended, and included The Rationals, Scott Richardson of SRC, The Romantics, Dee Dee Ramone, The Cult, and other musicians.
 The band on this evening was unbilled, but their appearance had been rumored—Wayne Kramer was the only group member advertised—and the set lasted about thirty minutes.
 The recording of this show remains unreleased.

+2002–2012: DKT/MC5

 In 2002, the well-received documentary MC5: A True Testimonial made its film festival premiere.
 2003 saw the three surviving members of MC5—Kramer, bassist Michael Davis, and drummer Dennis Thompson (Smith had died in 1994)—performing as the MC5 at the 100 Club in London with Fred "Sonic" Smith's place temporarily being taken by Nicke Andersson of The Hellacopters, vocals by David Vanian of The Damned, Lemmy of Motörhead, Ian Astbury of The Cult, and singer Kate O'Brien, as well as seeing Charles Moore and Buzzy Jones reprise their roles in the brass section from the High Time album.

 In 2004, the band set out on an extensive world tour using the name DKT/MC5 (DKT being an acronym for Davis, Kramer, and Thompson).
 As with the 100 Club concert, a host of special guests joined them on tour such as Mark Arm of Mudhoney, Nicke Royale of The Hellacopters, Evan Dando of The Lemonheads, Marshall Crenshaw, Deniz Tek of Radio Birdman, Lisa Kekaula of the Bellrays, and others.

 MC5 and Motörhead's Lemmy Kilmister in 2005.
 L-R: Wayne Kramer, Dennis Thompson, Michael Davis, Lemmy, and Gilby Clarke.

 In 2005, MC5 stabilized into a new lineup, consisting of Kramer, Thompson, and Davis, with Handsome Dick Manitoba, vocalist of the 1970s New York punk band The Dictators, singing lead, along with Gilby Clarke, formerly of Guns and Roses, playing rhythm guitar.
 This lineup continued to exist until Michael Davis' death in February 2012, upon which the group disbanded.

 In May 2006, Davis injured his back in a motorcycle accident.
 In August 2007, Davis joined the Lords of Altamont on bass.
 He also founded and led the Michael H. Davis Music Is Revolution Foundation, dedicated to supporting music education programs in public schools.
 In 2009, Kramer founded the independent initiative Jail Guitar Doors, USA with Billy Bragg and Margaret Saadi Kramer.
 In 2011, MC5 was voted into the Michigan Rock and Roll Legends Hall of Fame.
 In February 2012, Davis died of liver failure at the age of 68.